 Living next to 2 National Parks has also helped to convince us that it is important that we minimise the impact of bringing people to the area on the local environment.

-We have invested tens of thousands of Euros in reducing energy usage in our houses:
+We have invested in reducing energy usage in our house:

 Forsthaus – loft insulation, solar panels, modern double glazing, low energy lightbulbs*, wood pellet heating and wood burning stove

 All taps and showers have water saving inserts.

 We are reducing our use of chemical cleaning materials to a minimum.
-We separate all of our rubbish and take it for recycling and ask our guests to do the same, using the containers provided in the cellar of each house.
+We separate all of our rubbish and take it for recycling and ask our guests to do the same, using the containers provided in the cellar.

 Kitchen towels and toilet rolls we use/supply are made from recycled paper.

 In the garden, we collect rainwater for watering plants and use chemicals as little as possible.

 We encourage our guests to drink tap water, which comes from local springs.

 Wherever possible, the food and drink which we provide in the apartments or for sale in our ‘shop’ is organic.

-We encourage our guests to use public transport (especially now that local transport can be used free of charge) by supplying as much information as we can on the local train and bus services, and by offering incentives to guests who make their whole journey from home by train, including a free service to collect and return guests to the local station.
+We encourage our guests to use public transport (especially now that local transport can be used free of charge) by supplying as much information as we can on the local train and bus services, and offer a free service to collect and return guests to the local station subject to availability and being fully informed in advance of arrival time.

 We do the following to reduce our consumption of finite resources and ask our guests to do the same: